localnerve/csp-hashes/readme.md

 + [MIT License](#license)

 ## Overview
-This library generates script and style inline element and attribute hashes.
+This Nodejs library generates script and style inline element and attribute hashes.
 It is for use in the generation of HTTP content security policy (CSP) headers or to replace/update Meta tags as a website build step.
+Ready for use with [Gulp](https://github.com/gulpjs/gulp).

+## Prerequisites
++ NodeJS 14+

 ## API
-This library exports a single function that takes options and returns a transform stream in object mode that operates on [Vinyl](https://github.com/gulpjs/vinyl) objects in [Gulp](https://github.com/gulpjs/gulp).
+This library exports a single function that takes options and returns a transform stream in object mode.
+The transform stream operates on [Vinyl](https://github.com/gulpjs/vinyl) objects or a compatible file object with `path` and `contents` properties.
 The only required option is a [`callback`](#callback-function) function.

 ```
 Stream hashstream ({